OUTAGE MGMT

 Intelligent Isolation

-Argus analyses your network topology in real time to recommend the switching sequence that isolates the faulted section while minimising the number of customers who lose supply.
-Before recommending any switch operation, it validates: no parallel path creation, no overloaded conductors, no voltage violations per EN 50160, no energising of grounded circuits, and no safety interlock violations.
+Argus analyses your network topology in real time to recommend the switching sequence that isolates the faulted section while minimising the number of customers who lose service.
+Before recommending any switch operation, it validates: no parallel path creation, no overloaded conductors, no voltage violations, no energising of grounded circuits, and no safety interlock violations.
 The recommended sequence includes estimated customer impact at each step , so your dispatcher knows that opening SW-44 restores 312 customers while leaving 185 isolated for repair.

 • Automated switching sequence recommendations ranked by customer impact minimisation